quincyntuli/pfsense/GOAD-pfsense-setup.md

 ### 5. Run pfSense setup Wizard

-Start the VM and follow the prompts as directed.
+Start the VM and <u>follow</u> the prompts as directed.
 The end result should be pfSense interfaces configured as follows:

 - WAN --> vtnet0 --> 10.0.0.2/30
 - LAN --> vtnet1 --> 192.168.1.2/24